tjk113/TASCompLang/GUIDE.md

 ```
 course: Tall, Tall Mountain
 ```
-It is recommended to use course initials, because if you specify a course by full name you must use proper spelling and punctation.
+It is recommended to use course initials, because if you specify a course by full name you must use proper spelling and punctuation.
 Captialization, however, is not required with either method (`course: ttm` is the same as `course: TTM`).

-You may also to specify a course by its stage index, but this is less intuitive, as many courses' internal stage indices don't match their in-game course numbers.
-The primary use of this should be for tasks that take place in romhacks.
+You may also specify a course by its stage index, but this is less intuitive, as many courses' internal stage indices don't match their in-game course numbers.
+This is intended to be used for tasks that take place in romhacks.

 A newline is not required for this section, given that it only has one necessary line.
 You can still use as many as you'd like, though.